neilsly/WVDWorkshop/12 - Connect to WVD using web client.md

 2. Navigate to the https://rdweb.wvd.microsoft.com/arm/webclient.

     >**Note**: You will be asked to login when you access the above URL.
-The credentials that you use are those from the lab.
+The credentials that you use are those that you created earlier.

 3. Sign in using a synchronized identity that has been assigned to an application group.